mithyer/Selector-Closure/README.md

 # UIKit.Closures
-a light way to make target-action to closure in Swift.UIKit with Swift4
+A light way to make target-action to closure in Swift.UIKit with Swift4

 ## UIControl

 ```
 // add events
-control.add(.touchUpInside) { control in
+control.add(.touchUpInside) { sender in
   // action
 }

 // or like this to convert type of control
-control.add(.touchUpInside) { (btn: UIButton) in
+control.add(.touchUpInside) { (sender: UIButton) in
   // action
 }
+// or use default event(UIButton, UISwitch, UISlider, UITextField has default events)
+control.add { (btn: UIButton) in
+  // action
+}

 // remove events
-control.remove(.touchUpInside) { btn in
+control.remove(.touchUpInside) { sender in
   // action
 }